-Christians or unchurched couples.
-Through the family, the FamilyLife strategy targets a major audience, which has no cultural bounds.
+are excellent tools for outreach to non-Christians or unchurched couples.
+Through the family, the FamilyLife strategy targets a major audience that has no cultural bounds.
 Ministering to families gets us into cultures and groups that other strategies cannot reach.
 When needs are met, hearts become open to Christ.
 Sometimes in places where one-on-one sharing of God's plan for life is not welcomed, practical how-to's that apply to life and marriage are received warmly.

-The FamilyLife Couples Series is a door opener and an evangelistic tool.
-It's also a tool to help spiritually disciple families.
+FamilyLife small-group resources are also a tool to help spiritually disciple families.
 And through small groups you can meet people where they need help.
 As they respond, they become healthier spiritually and personally.
 They get involved in a deeper way for the cause of Christ.